 Subject assignment.
 We used a mixed design.
 Scenes and filter type were between subject: each volunteer was randomly assigned to one of the five scenes, and to one of the pixelize or blur filter.
-Filter levels were within subject: each volunteer saw that scene ten different ways: the 9 filtered levels and the 10^{th} unfiltered view.
+Filter levels were within subject: each volunteer saw that scene ten different ways: the 9 filtered levels and the 10th unfiltered view.
 Filter order was fixed, always beginning with a heavily filtered scene and ending with an unfiltered scene.
-In effect, this within-subject assignment created a 'threshold detection' study, where people could report when they first saw certain types of information in the scene as it became clearer across each filter step.